varletjs/varlet/packages/varlet-ui/src/date-picker/docs/en-US.md

 ### Date Limit

-Use `min` and `max` prop to allow the maximum and minimum date, and use `allowed-dates` prop to limit the dates that can be selected.
+Use `min` and `max` prop to allow the maximum and minimum date, and use `allowed-dates` prop to limit selectable values.
+The callback value format follows `type`.

 ```html
 <script setup>